Bright-Shard/boml/README.md

 A dependency-free, (almost) zero-copy TOML parser for Rust.

 This crate is WIP.
-The current goal is to be able to parse `Cargo.toml` files, which is almost complete - BOML just needs dotted key support.
+The current goal is to be able to parse `Cargo.toml` files, which is almost complete (see the todo below).

 # Status/To-Do

-The time types (date, time, date-time) aren't of importance to BOML since the goal is just to parse `Cargo.toml` files.
-They will probably be supported at some point in the future, but are not planned for the initial version, hence why it's marked `(future)`.
+The time types (date, time, date-time) aren't of importance to BOML since the current goal is just to parse `Cargo.toml` files.
+They will be supported at some point in the future, but are not right now, hence why it's marked `(future)`.

-- [ ] Keys
+- [x] Keys
   - [x] Bare keys
   - [x] Quoted keys
-  - [ ] Dotted keys
+  - [x] Dotted keys
 - [ ] Values
   - [x] String
     - [x] Basic string